tozd/go-errors/README.md

 ## Why a new Go errors package?

 I find [`github.com/pkg/errors`](https://github.com/pkg/errors) package amazing.
-But it is in the [maintenance mode](https://github.com/pkg/errors#roadmap) and not developed anymore, with [many issues](https://github.com/pkg/errors/issues) not addressed (primarily because many require some backward incompatible change).
+But the repository is archived and not developed anymore, with [many issues](https://github.com/pkg/errors/issues) not addressed (primarily because many require some backward incompatible change).
 At the same time it has been made before Go 1.13 added official support for wrapping errors and it does not (and cannot, in backwards compatible way) fully embrace it.
 This package takes what is best from `github.com/pkg/errors`, but breaks things a bit to address many of the open issues